cross-org/runtime/README.md

 **Cross-Runtime Environment Detection for JavaScript and TypeScript**

-This package provides a well defined, cross runtime, way to determine details about the current runtime environment (Deno, Bun, Node.js, or browser) along with detailed browser detection.
+This package provides a well defined, cross runtime, way to determine details about the current runtime environment (Deno, Bun, Node.js, Tauri, or browser) along with detailed browser detection.
 Since version `1.1.0`, it can also parse a User Agent string to extract OS, Product and Version in a reliable way.

 Try it out at [https://jsfiddle.net/hexag0n/x9568nmy/](https://jsfiddle.net/hexag0n/x9568nmy/).